Vardoge/synq-getting-started/README.md

 ### Scheduling and Tracking work

-* [Dev Roadmap](https://trello.com/b/2YvamUq6/product-roadmap) - This is where we track high level things to work on.
-Business decides on key features and R&D will review those and assign developers to own a "card", which will then produce n issues in GitHub.
-Dev will also add to the roadmap as well.
+* [Product Board](https://trello.com/b/obntC0BM/product-board) - High level requirements come into here and business and dev figure out whats possible, scope, and cards required.
+This is where all the vetting goes and by the time it hits the development roadmap, most things are hashed out.
-* GitHub Issues - specific work needed to accomplish and are usually tied to a Trello card.
-We'll also have one off bugs, devop tasks, cleanup etc that is required for routine maintenance
+* [Dev Roadmap](https://trello.com/b/2YvamUq6/dev-roadmap) - This is where we track our milestones, epics and week to week tasks.
-* Once cards are assigned, each owner will be in charge of creating the issues needed to implement the card, so everything is driven by the owner.
-Cards would be assigned based on the code it touches and who maintains and the time that person has.
+* GitHub Issues - specific work needed to accomplish and are usually tied to a Trello card

 ### Communicating